Maine-eDNA/medna-metadata/docs/source/install.rst

 Docker Setup
 ------------
 .. note::
-    The modules in Maine-eDNA metadata have not yet been fully tested and migrated for the Dockerfile.
+    The modules in Maine-eDNA metadata have **not yet been fully tested and migrated for the Dockerfile**.
     This message will be updated after successful implementation with the following Docker commands.

 The ``/docker`` directory has ``medna.env.db.txt``, ``medna.env.txt``, and ``nginx.proxycompanion.env.txt`` which contain